-The L.C.
-Smith & Brothers Typewriter Company buys a Washington and Almond Street site for their factory.
-Timothy L. Woodruff is selected as president of the company.
-Woodruff had previously served as Lieutenant Governor of New York State under three different governors (the only person in NYS history to do so), including during the time Theodore Roosevelt held the position.
+On February 10th, 1903, The L.C.
+Smith & Brothers Typewriter Company bought a Washington and Almond Street site for their factory.
+Shortly after, Timothy L. Woodruff was selected as president of the company.
+Woodruff had previously served as Lieutenant Governor of New York State under three different governors (the only person in NYS history to do so), including Theodore Roosevelt.
 The company stayed on this site until 1962 when it was replaced with an office building called Midtown Plaza that housed Onondaga Community College for a decade.
 Now, the location is the site of the Center of Excellence building.

 More about The L.C.
 Smith & Brothers Typewriter Company: